 12. What would a successful outcome look like?

-Here, you’ll find out what their image of success looks like.
-Is it realistic?
-Is it something your product can help them achieve?
-Listen without judgment, but be sure to take note of their expectations to confirm whether you can actually help.
+I ask this to get a sense of what their image of success looks like, and it's not always realistic — but it generally gives me a picture of whether my solution legitimately suits their ideal outcome.
+Listen without judgment here, but be sure to take note of their expectations to confirm whether you can actually help.

 13. If you didn’t choose a product, do you have a plan in place to address this problem?

-Ask this question to find out, in a different way, just how urgently they need the product to solve their challenges.
-If they say they don’t have a plan in place or can’t envision solving the problem another way, then they are most definitely a good-fit prospect.
+This question always gives me a sense of how urgently they need a solution for their challenges.
+If they say they don‘t have a plan in place or can’t envision solving the problem another way, then I know they're not a good-fit prospect.

 Questions That Disqualify